 The most common causes of armpit lumps are:

-- bacterial infections
+- bacterial or viral infections

-- harmless fat tissue growths (lipomas)
+- lipomas (harmless fat tissue growths)

 - allergic reactions